vodquang96/django-anymail/docs/esps/sendgrid.rst

   Knowing a sent message's ID can be important for later queries about the message's status.

-  To work around this, Anymail by default generates a new Message-ID for each outgoing message, provides it to SendGrid, and includes it in the :attr:`~anymail.message.AnymailMessage.anymail_status` attribute after you send the message.
+  To work around this, Anymail generates a UUID for each outgoing message, provides it to SendGrid as a custom arg named "anymail_id" and makes it available as the message's :attr:`anymail_status.message_id <anymail.message.AnymailMessage.anymail_status>` attribute after sending.
+The same UUID will be passed to Anymail's :ref:`tracking webhooks <sendgrid-webhooks>` as :attr:`event.message_id <anymail.signals.AnymailTrackingEvent.message_id>`.

-  In later SendGrid API calls, you can match that Message-ID to SendGrid's ``smtp-id`` event field.
-(Anymail uses an additional workaround to ensure smtp-id is included in all SendGrid events, even those that aren't documented to include it.)

-  Anymail will use the domain of the message's :attr:`from_email` to generate the Message-ID.
-(If this isn't desired, you can supply your own Message-ID in the message's :attr:`extra_headers`.)

-  To disable all of these Message-ID workarounds, set :setting:`ANYMAIL_SENDGRID_GENERATE_MESSAGE_ID` to False in your settings.
+  To disable attaching tracking UUIDs to sent messages, set :setting:`SENDGRID_GENERATE_MESSAGE_ID <ANYMAIL_SENDGRID_GENERATE_MESSAGE_ID>` to False in your Anymail settings.

+  .. versionchanged:: 3.0

+      Previously, Anymail generated a custom :mailheader:`Message-ID`
+      header for each sent message.
+But SendGrid's "smtp-id" event field does not reliably reflect this header, which complicates status tracking.
+      (For compatibility with messages sent in earlier versions, Anymail's webhook :attr:`message_id` will fall back to "smtp-id" when "anymail_id" isn't present.)

 **Single Reply-To**
   SendGrid's v3 API only supports a single Reply-To address (and blocks